BurntSushi/termcolor/README-NEW.md

   [Rust's regex engine](https://github.com/rust-lang-nursery/regex).
   Rust's regex engine uses finite automata, SIMD and aggressive literal optimizations to make searching very fast.
+* Rust's regex library maintains performance with full Unicode support by building UTF-8 decoding directly into its deterministic finite automaton engine.
 * It supports searching with either memory maps or by searching incrementally with an intermediate buffer.
 The former is better for single files and the latter is better for large directories. `ripgrep` chooses the best searching